-The project includes a renovation of interior spaces as well as retrofitting the buildings' mechanical and electrical systems and improving the energy efficiencies of the exterior envelopes with the goal of integrating sustainable design principles and systems throughout the project.
+The project includes a renovation of interior spaces as well as improving the energy efficiencies of the exterior envelope of the existing building while adding additional space to meet enrollment demands.
+The College is committed to the goal of integrating sustainable design principles and systems throughout this project.

-4. Does the project address or mitigate any current life/safety deficiencies relative to existing facilities?
+5. Does the project address or mitigate any current life/safety deficiencies relative to existing facilities?
 If yes, please explain.

-At this point, no life/safety issues have been identified relative to this project.
-The relocation of the Learning Assistance Lab will provide a far more accessible space for students utilizing the College's disability services.
+At this point, no life/safety deficiencies/issues have been identified relative to this project.

-5. How does the institution measure utilization of its existing facilities, and how does it compare relative to established benchmarks?
-How does the project help to improve the utilization of existing space and infrastructure, or support the need for additional space and infrastructure?
+6. How does the institution measure utilization of its existing facilities, and how does it compare relative to established benchmarks for educational facilities?
+How does the project help to improve the utilization of existing space and infrastructure, or conversely how does the current utilization support the need for additional space and infrastructure?